TitaniumDuck/dsp_hmwk_csv/README.md

-# dsp_hmwk_csv
+# dsp_hmwk
-A repo that stores my DSP class' needed csv file for Vega Lite
+A repo that stores my DSP class' Vega Lite Materials

+--> Necessary .csv file
+--> .json files used for Vega Lite visualization
+--> .png files that show the Vega Lite output